 Lexus LS 500h practicality & boot space

-Opulence is the name of the LC 500h's game, not day-to-day versatility
+Opulence is the name of the Lexus LS 500h's game, rather than day-to-day versatility

 |Length||Width||Height||Boot volume (seats up)|